keesiemeijer/wp-reference/README.md

 There are two ways you can install this script.
 Since VVV version 2 you can add it with a [vvv-custom.yml](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/) file.

 #### VVV version 2
 Use the `vvv-custom.yml` file to add the reference site and settings.
-See [custom settings](https://github.com/keesiemeijer/wp-reference#settings) for more information.
+See [custom settings](https://github.com/keesiemeijer/wp-reference#settings) for more information about these settings.
 Here is an example `vvv-custom.yml` file with all the settings you can use.
 ```YAML
 sites: